Ifrit

 Shabakism

 A story circulates among the Shabak community in Northern Iraq, about an Ifrit, who incensed Ali by his evil nature, long before the creation of Adam.
-Consequently for the Ifrit’s wickedness, Ali chained the Ifrit and left him alone.
+Consequently, for the Ifrit’s wickedness, Ali chained the Ifrit and left him alone.
 When the prophets arrived, he appeared to all of them and begged them for his release, but no prophet was able to break the chains of the Ifrit.
 When Muhammad found the Ifrit, he brought him to Ali.
-Ali had mercy with the Ifrit.
+Ali had mercy on the Ifrit.
 He decides to release him under the condition, he surrenders to the will of God.

 Folk-literature